|

 Timken Teen Space

-Game together every Thursday after school in the Teen Space!
+Teens and tweens in middle and high school are welcome to game together every Thursday after school in the Teen Space!
 Check out our Nintendo Switch and play Super Smash Bros Ultimate, Mario Kart, or a variety of other games.
 You're also welcome to break out one of our many board games, or you can even bring one of your own games to share (must be rated Teen or below)!
+Come play, collaborate, compete, and have FUN gaming @ the Library.

 |